Dragon Saga

-Dragon Saga (드래곤사가), called Dragonica before 2010, is a free-to-play 3D side-scrolling massively multiplayer online role-playing game developed by Barunson Interactive and Gravity Interactive.
+Dragon Saga (드래곤사가), called Dragonica before 2010, is a free-to-play massively multiplayer online role-playing game developed by Barunson Interactive and Gravity Interactive.
 Development has been ongoing since March 2006.
 Operation of Dragon Saga is relegated to different publishers for their respective regions.
 Whilst being free-to-play, the game also includes a cash shop that allows for unique customization of player's characters.
 The game's commercial launch was in June 2009 in China and October in Europe and October 2010 in North America.
 Characters created during the open beta testing were carried over to the commercial release.

 Six content expansions for the game have been released, all of which are free: Tales of the Damned which was released on 16 October 2009 and Awakening of the Ice Dragon which was released on 15 February 2011 have both been released in North America.

 Plot

 Dragon Saga takes place on the continents of El Grego and Angrakka (Elyades and Melanthos in Europe), which had experienced a golden age where humans and dragons were able to live together in peace.
 These times were not destined to last, and the dragons and humans eventually went to war in what was known as the Dragon Age.
 Eventually, the dragons were banished to the ancient realm of Aether.
 The leader of the dragons, Dark Dragon Elga, would continue to mount attacks, but was pushed back when five heroes of legend defeated and trapped him in a prison known as the Shadow Cabinet.

 Not even the Shadow Cabinet could hold Elga forever - a thousand years after being trapped, Elga found a method to release his darkness into the world, sending minions to attack the lands in preparation for his arrival.
 It is up the players to take up arms and push back these dark forces.